What is Yetzirah?

 - To be structured as an egalitarian community, supporting writers at all career levels

-- Nine funded fellowships will be offered for emerging poets, who will be paired with a Yetzirah mentor
+- Nine funded Scholars will be offered for emerging poets, who will be paired with a Yetzirah mentor

-- Fourteen funded fellowships will be offered for established poets, who will be asked to serve as mentors, take part in panel discussions, give craft talks, and/or evening readings
+- Twelve funded Fellows will be offered for established poets, who will be asked to serve as mentors, take part in panel discussions, give craft talks, and/or evening readings

-- Thirteen participant slots will be open, by application, to poets at all levels of expertise
+- Fifteen participant slots will be open, by application, to poets at all levels of expertise

 - Though most of the conference will be only for participants, evening readings will be open to the community, offering an opportunity for local engagement and support, as well as the opportunity for regional residents to hear work from some of the prominent Jewish poets of our time